 Meera serves as the chair for the SUN executive committee and has been one of the principals for the emerging aid-architecture for the SUN, and the G8 and G20 agenda-setting process for food security and nutrition over the last several years.
 She leads the global and country-level costing and financing analyses at the World Bank, and the first ever global Investment Framework for Nutrition and author of the World Bank’s fist analytics on the Health and Economic consequences of obesity.
 She has also worked on the demographic dividend and population and development issues.

-It is anticipated that findings for our 8 ‘pilot’ countries will be released in the autumn of 2020.
+It is anticipated that findings for our 8 ‘pilot’ countries will be released late 2021.
 Results will be published in academic journal and will be live here on the Global Obesity Observatory.
 We are also planning a launch event and/or webinar to unveil the findings.

 Once the findings of the pilot countries are launched, we hope to expand and apply the methodology across the world to create a global atlas of the true economic and social impact of obesity.

 This project is funded by an unrestricted grant from Novo Nordisk.